ReactiveX/RxGo/README.md

 Also, `Reduce` is a special operator as it creates an `OptionalSingle`.
 A `Single` produces exactly one item (e.g. `Count`, `FirstOrDefault`, etc.).
 An `OptionalSingle` produces zero or one item.

 Each operator from `Observable` emits items on the fly.
 Yet, the operators producing a `Single` or an `OptionalSingle` emit an item when it consumed all the items from the stream.
 In the previous example, how do we know when all the items are consumed?
 When the input channel is closed.

-### Observable Anatomy

-As discussed, two operators are connected through a channel.

-An item produced by an Observable can be either a value or an error.
-If we want to produce an item based on a value, we have to use `rxgo.Of(x)`.
-On the other hand, if we want to produce an error we can do it using `rxgo.Error(err)`.

-By default, an Observable is stopped once an error is produced.
-However, there are special operators to deal with errors (e.g. `OnError`, `Retry`, etc.)

 ## Observable Types